tashian/heal.lgbt/content/_index.md

 [@onbeinginyourbody](https://www.instagram.com/onbeinginyourbody/?hl=en) insta love
 [Aloe Bud](https://aloebud.com) self care reminders (iPhone)

 ### Religion & Spirituality

-There is a lot of religious shame and oppression.
-If you’re religious, does this mean you have to stop being religious?
-No. There are lots of options for you, and many inclusive churches and spiritual communities.
+A lot of LGBTQ oppression comes from religious organizations.
+So if you come from a religious background, does this mean you have to stop being religious?
+Not at all.
+There are lots of options, and many inclusive churches and spiritual communities.

 [Unity](http://www.unity.org/resources/lgbtq)
 [Unitarian Universalist](https://www.uua.org/)
-Some [United Methodist](http://www.umc.org/) churches (there is an ongoing dispute about LGBT rights within the UMC)
+Many [United Methodist](http://www.umc.org/) churches (there is an ongoing dispute about LGBTQ rights within the UMC)

-Book: [Pray the Gay Away](https://www.amazon.com/Pray-Gay-Away-Extraordinary-Lives/dp/0814786375) by Bernadette Barton is a study of present-day religious oppression of LGBT people in the US
+Book: [Pray the Gay Away](https://www.amazon.com/Pray-Gay-Away-Extraordinary-Lives/dp/0814786375) by Bernadette Barton is a study of present-day religious oppression of LGBTQ people in the US
+Film: [Believer](https://g.co/kgs/gJ4pe3) about the Mormon Church's inner struggle with LGBTQ rights, featuring Dan Reynolds (Imagine Dragons' front man)
+[Affirmation](https://affirmation.org/), an independent org supporting LGBTQ Mormons

 ### Follow a Dead Teacher

-Many queer people have suffered from religious shame and oppression growing up, and are now untrusting of all religious and spiritual guides, philosophers and teachers of all kinds.
+Many queer people have suffered from religious shame and oppression growing up.
+So as adults, it makes sense that they may become untrusting of all religious and spiritual guides, philosophers and teachers of all kinds.

 This is unfortunate, because having your own spiritual life is incredibly valuable and healing.
 One way to proceed and reclaim your own sense of consciousness or spirituality is to follow a dead teacher.
 A dead teacher has no possible incentive or means to harm you or take anything away from you, so you may find it easier to listen to them.